 You don’t have to worry about this when you’ve installed a hitch carrier.
 They require zero documentation and fit as a secure attachment to your vehicle.

 Things To Consider While Buying The Best Motorcycle Hitch Carriers

 1. Type Of Material

 Hitch Carriers usually come in two types of materials.
-They will be either made of steel or aluminium.
+They will be either made of steel or aluminum.
 Both have their own set of advantages and disadvantages.

-Steel ones are considerably more bulky and hence, holes are provided in non-essential places to keep the weight down.
+Steel ones are considerably bulkier and hence, holes are provided in non-essential places to keep the weight down.
 On the brighter side, you can carry heavier motorcycles on steel hitch carriers with ease.

 Aluminum hitch carriers are obviously lighter than steel ones.
-However, you can only carry motorcycles that are light-weight on these hitch carriers.
-They are also more easy to mount on the back of your car due to lower mass.
+However, you can only carry motorcycles that are lightweight on these hitch carriers.
+They are also easier to mount on the back of your car due to lower mass.

 Hitch compatibility refers to the type of vehicle the hitch is made for.
 There are five classes of hitch carriers, each for a different type of vehicle.
 Also, different classes of carriers have different load capacities.

 For example, the class one hitch carrier has a capacity of just 300 pounds and can be fitted to cars such as hatchbacks, sedans, compact SUVs, and minivans.
 As you increase in class, the size of the car that it is compatible with also increases.

 Class four and five carriers have a capacity of 2700 pounds and are suitable for pickup trucks.